 By Lisa Major

 An experiential marketing event is much more than connecting with consumers, at least behind the scenes.
 Of course, the customer experience is always the focus, but the activation can’t happen without proper execution.
-While a vendor may have big ideas, can they communicate those ideas and then execute them well?
-Do they have the knowledge and experience necessary to create a truly successful event?
+While a vendor may have big ideas, can they communicate them and execute them well?
+Do they have the necessary knowledge and experience to create a successful event?
 Experiential marketing vendors are often responsible for some of the most critical elements of an event, so finding the right vendors is crucial.
 One wrong move could impact the entire event as well as your relationship with consumers, clients, and other vendors.

 Start out with your network.
 Some of the best vendors can come from industry connections that you know.
 Whether that be personally or virtually, reach out to those connections for referrals.
 Typically, when a vendor does an outstanding job (or a bad one), people remember that and are happy to share feedback.

 Social networks are also beneficial in finding vendors.
 Don’t be afraid to ask for recommendations.
-There are numerous LinkedIn Groups geared towards the experiential marketing industry that are a great resource for referrals.
+There are numerous LinkedIn Groups geared towards the experiential marketing industry that are great resources for referrals.

-The old saying that you get what you pay for couldn’t be truer when it comes to experiential vendors.
+The old saying that you get what you pay for couldn’t be truer regarding experiential vendors.
 Don’t sacrifice quality to save a few bucks because it will most certainly come back to bite you.
 In this industry, there are so many fly-by-night vendors that enter the space with little to no experience.
 Experiential events are volatile, and you never know what can happen.
-Vendors that have been around for a long time and have years of experience under their belt can take on those “what-if” scenarios and have a plan of action for most any issue that may arise.
+Vendors who have been around for a long time and have years of experience under their belt can take on those “what-if” scenarios and have a plan of action for almost any issue that may arise.

-Finding the right vendor can be daunting, especially when you consider everything that goes into planning an experiential marketing event.
+Finding the right vendor can be daunting, especially when considering everything that goes into planning an experiential marketing event.
 One way to siphon off some of the work without losing vendor quality or integrity is to lean on other vendors that you have already hired to help you check off your to-do list.
 Trust in their experience and networks to get you what you need.
-For example, event staffing companies cannot only provide you with brand ambassadors, but they can also help secure load-in/out staff, rental vehicles, storage facilities, and so forth.
+For example, event staffing companies can provide you with brand ambassadors and help secure load-in/out staff, rental vehicles, storage facilities, and so forth.
 As a result, you can focus your energy on other tasks that need your attention.
 Just be sure to provide your vendor with specifics about what you need.

 Vetting vendors is an essential part of the process.
-You don’t want any surprises at your events (unless you planned them), so finding vendors that align with your brand, brand values, and your goals is important.
-The great thing is, vetting your vendors isn’t that difficult or time consuming.
+You don’t want any surprises at your events (unless you planned them), so finding vendors that align with your brand, brand values, and goals is important.
+The great thing is, vetting your vendors isn’t that difficult or time-consuming.
 You can ask for references, check out websites, social media pages, connect with the vendor’s employees on LinkedIn, and so forth.
-This will give you insights on who is a good match for your campaign, your company, and who will represent you in the best light.
+This will give you insights into who is a good match for your campaign and your company, and who will represent you in the best light.

-A company would never hire an employee without interviewing them either in person, virtually, or over the phone first.
+A company would never hire an employee without interviewing them first, either in person, virtually, or over the phone.
 While it may seem like a given to speak to potential vendors, email and text are often the go-to methods of communication in our busy lives.
-However, you have to remember that you will be talking to your vendor contact A LOT.
+However, you must remember that you will be talking to your vendor contact A LOT.
 During the planning stages, the actual event, and even post-event.
-With that said, you’ll want to make sure that you have a positive connection with that person and that your personalities mesh.
+With that said, you’ll want to ensure that you have a positive connection with that person and that your personalities mesh.
 Are they happy to talk to you?
 Enthusiastic about helping you?
 There to support you and answer questions whenever you need them?
 You’ll pick up on those vibes just by taking the time to talk to potential vendors.

 ATN Event Staffing has been a preferred staffing partner for countless brands and agencies.
-With over 16 years of experience in the industry and an internal team that boasts 179 of combined experience, we consider ourselves experts in our space.
-If you need staff, have a question about staffing, or need advice about an event your planning, don’t hesitate to reach out!
-We’ve got former event producers, tour managers, FMMs, and staffing gurus in-house that are ready and willing to assist you in any way.
+With over 20 years of experience in the industry and an internal team that boasts 200 years of combined experience, we consider ourselves experts in our space.
+If you need staff, have a question about staffing, or need advice about an event you’re planning, don’t hesitate to reach out!
+We’ve got former event producers, tour managers, FMMs, and staffing gurus in-house who are ready and willing to assist you in any way.
 Contact ATN today to learn more about our nationwide experiential event staffing solutions.

-ATN Event Staffing has been a dependable, responsive, and professional partner to work with over the past year.
-They have always delivered quality staff for our events, whether the requested markets were in large cities or small, rural areas
+ATN Event Staffing has been a dependable, responsive, and professional partner to work with.
+They always deliver quality staff for our events, whether the requested markets are in large cities or small, rural areas.